What is the purpose of preparing a will?

 A testator can change a will by preparing a new will or by adding an addition called a codicil.
 When changes are substantive, revoking a will and starting over may be easier.
 An express statement in the new will of the revocation of all prior wills legally revokes a will.
 Minor changes, such as the addition of a new provision or the removal of a beneficiary, are appropriate changes for a codicil.
 See also Changing a Will.

 Planning your estate involves a lot of complicated and personal decisions.
 General guides are helpful, but a legal professional can ask questions about your situation and develop a will that does precisely what you intend it to do.
-Contact a local attorney for a free initial legal assessment to learn how they can help tailor your will to your needs.
+If you have questions about your will, there's too much at stake to leave it up to chance -- consider calling a local estate planning attorney.